Catholic Life and Chaplaincy

 A Warm Welcome from the Chaplaincy Team

-Our Chaplaincy is the cornerstone of our school.
-It is involved in all aspects of the school which help us to live 'life to the full'.
+Our Chaplaincy is at the heart of our school.
+It brings to life our Mission and Ethos in all aspects of the school and supports everyone in our community to live 'life to the full'.

 Our Chaplain is Fr Sean Connelly, Parish Priest of St George's Church in Norwich.
 He is assisted by Alex Savage our Lay Chaplain, who also teaches in the school.
 They are based in the Chaplaincy Office near Student Reception.